PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

 NeedArch is extenting the functionality of NeedUML, to access local data of a Need.
 Documentation: How-to use `Sphinx-Needs NeedArch`_.
-The code been expected and generated is for `plantuml`_.
+The code been expected and generated is for `plantuml`_ and you can use `jinja`_ to template your planuml code.

 ..
 Variants
    ********